-- They are very costly; much more than a standard stainless steel sink.
+- The rustic character of these sinks come with an extra cost - much more than a standard stainless steel sink.
 As such, you’ll need to make sure it is definitely what you want before you buy.

 Food for Thought

-If you go with a very large one, best to get a pull out spray tap to make it easy to clean the whole sink.
+If you go with a large Farmhouse-style kitchen sink, it is best to get a pull-out spray tap to make it easy to clean the whole sink.

 There is no draining space.
-Often people might had draining grooves built into their bench top to flow with the style and not take away from the look of the Farmhouse Sink.
+Often people might have had draining grooves built into their benchtop to maintain the style of the farmhouse sink.